 Why Is My Water Pressure Low?
 (And How to Fix It)

-Standing in a sad, dribbling shower is frustrating — especially if it used to be fine.
-If you’re wondering why your water pressure is low, the good news is that most causes are something you can identify and fix yourself in 15 minutes.
-The bad news is figuring out which of seven possible causes you have.
-This guide walks through each one in order from most-common to least-common, so you can methodically eliminate them.
+Standing in a sad, dribbling shower is frustrating, especially if it used to be fine.
+Most low-pressure causes are something you can identify and fix in 15 minutes.
+Figuring out which of seven possible causes you have is the only hard part, and most of those checks take 30 seconds.

 What You’ll Need